Gh05t-1337/CTF-Writeups/TryHackMe/AoC23 Sidequest/2 ARMageddon/README.md

 You can find the challenge here: <https://tryhackme.com/room/armageddon2r>.
 You could find a QR code to this challenge on [AoC23](https://tryhackme.com/room/adventofcyber2023) day 6.

+**The solution shown here, seems to have been unintended.
+It might not be working anymore.**

 ## Part 0: NMAP Scan

 The Yeti told us to be stealthy, so let's keep the scan simple: